-The usual jumping off point is the May Lake trailhead.
+The usual jumping-off point is the May Lake trailhead.
 This is also the shortest route.
-Approximately 26 miles east of the Crane Flat junction and approximately 12 miles west of Tuolumne Meadows along CA State Route 120 (Tioga Pass Road) is the sign for the turn off to May Lake on the north side of the road.
-This road will take you 2 miles along a rough rough road to the trail head.
-Note: this road opens later, up to a month later,than the main highway.
+Approximately 26 miles east of the Crane Flat junction and approximately 12 miles west of Tuolumne Meadows along CA State Route 120 (Tioga Pass Road) is the sign for the turnoff to May Lake on the north side of the road.
+This road will take you 2 miles along a rough road to the trailhead.
+Note: this road opens later, up to a month later, then the main highway.
 Access can also be gained via the Murphy Creek Trail across from Tenaya Lake approximately 6 miles east of the May Lake turnoff.
 A third option is located at a parking area about half a mile east of the May Lake turn off near the T-22 marker.
 This will add about 1.6 miles of hiking along the Snow Flat trail.

 This peak is generally climbed from the opening of Tioga Pass and it’s closing, generally late May through October.

 Fremont and Preuss, on their 1845 map, mistakenly called the Tuolumne River the "Rio de los Merced."
 On the 1848 map, they corrected it to "Rio de los Towalumnes."
 The modern spelling is on Derby's 1849 map.
-It is said that the indians pronounced the word Tu-ah-lum'-ne
+It is said that the indians pronounced the word Tu-ah-lum'-ne.
+(Sanchez, 222)